No items found.

 5. Flexibility and adaptability: Be prepared to adapt your plans if necessary.
 If a closing activity isn't resonating with the group, be flexible enough to switch to a different approach or allow members to suggest alternatives.

 Remember, the closing activity is integral to your group therapy session.
-By thoughtfully facilitating closing activities, you can create meaningful endings that leave a positive and lasting impression on your participants.
+By thoughtfully facilitating closing activities, you can create meaningful endings that leave a positive and lasting impression on your group leader and participants.

 Commonly asked questions